lblod/vendor-data-distribution-service/README.md

 timer that is set after a delta message, a batch of subjects is processed simultaneously after querying for subjects and their identifiers.
 Subjects can thus appear in that batch with different identifiers, but are processed once for that batch.
-After processing the used combinations of subjects and identifiers are removed from the temporary graph.
+After processing, the used combinations of subjects and identifiers are removed from the temporary graph.

 The reason for using unique identifiers is to allow for better and more correct